cgranell/tfm-ideas/README.md

 Title: **New use acse of Blockchain in GISscience**

+Summary: Look at blckchain.md file in RR folder.

 NOTE: A system to collect, organise and classify papers about a theme.
 Related Siabato's works: Siabato et al  (2017) [An Annotated Bibliography on Spatiotemporal Modelling Trends](https://www.graphyonline.com/archives/archivedownload.php?pid=IJEES-135).
 Int J Earth Environ Sci 2: 135; and
 Siabato et al (2014).
 [TimeBliography: A Dynamic and Online Bibliography on Temporal GIS](https://doi.org/10.1111/tgis.12080 ).
 T GIS 18(6): 799-816